scikit-hep/awkward/CONTRIBUTING.md

   * chore: other changes that don't modify src or test files
   * revert: reverts a previous commit

-Most pull requests are merged with the "squash and merge" feature, so details about commit history within a pull request are lost.
+Almost all pull requests are merged with the "squash and merge" feature, so details about commit history within a pull request are hidden from the `main` branch's history.
 Feel free, therefore, to commit with any frequency you're comfortable with.
-I like to make frequent commits to avoid losing work to a dead laptop, and to have more save-points to recover from.

-It is unnecessary to manually edit (rebase) your commit history.
-If, however, you do want to save a pull request as multiple commits on `main`, ask me and we'll discuss.
-(The default branch is named `main`, not `master`.)
+It is unnecessary to manually edit (rebase) commit history within a pull request.

 ### Building and testing locally

+The [installation for developers](README.md#installation-for-developers) procedure is described in brief on the front page, and in more detail here.

-As described in [the README](readme.md), Awkward Array is shipped as two packages: `awkward` and `awkward-cpp`.
+Awkward Array is shipped as two packages: `awkward` and `awkward-cpp`.
 The `awkward-cpp` package contains the compiled C++ components required for performance.
 If you do not need to frequently modify this code, then it can simply be installed using `pip`.

 Subsequent steps require the generation of code and datafiles (kernel specification, header-only includes).
 This can be done with the `prepare` nox session:

 ```bash
 nox -s prepare
 ```